emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Other use cases (to be decided if moved to use case section)

+Use cases which are not tied enough to the current GREEN chater will be moved to the GREEN WG wiki pages.

 ## Consideration of other domains for obtention of end-to-end metrics

 The technologies under the scope of IETF provide the necessary connectivity to other technological domains.
 For the obtnetion of metrics end-to-end it would be required to combine or compose the metrics per each of those domains.